huidr/about/README.md

 ### Trivia

 - Animals (meat) I have eaten: chicken, duck, pork (pig), beef (cow), buffalo, goat
+- Number of times I have flown in an airplane: 23
 - Other things I can do
   - Swim (not over long distances though)
   - Play chess, badminton and soccer